Point of Pride

 - Teach Agricultural Sciences.
 Teach about the many facets of agriculture – from crops and livestock to economics and marketing – and how that system provides the food we eat.

 - Public Relations.
-Articulate messages about a company’s products or an organization’s cause to the public in the areas of social media, web, radio, television and print publications.
+Articulate messages about a company’s products or an organization’s cause and advocate for agriculture to the public in the areas of social media, web, radio, television and print publications.

 - Youth Programs.
 Develop educational programs for youth nationally or regionally in groups such as 4-H and extension services.